xb-chang/OOD-xb-chang.github.io/_publications/person_person_collective_activity.md

 collection: publications
 permalink: /publication/person_person_collective_activity
 #excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
-#date: 2009-10-01
+date: 2015
-#venue: 'IEEE Transactions on Image Processing'
+venue: 'IEEE Transactions on Image Processing'
 #paperurl: ''
 #citation: ''
 ---